rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Is there a universal scientific method?

+-   Feynman

+>   [S]cience is a method of finding things out.
+This method is based on
+>   the principle that observation is the judge of whether something is
+>   so or not.
+All other aspects and characteristics of science can be
+>   understood directly when we understand that observation is the ultimate
+>   and final judge of the truth of an idea...
+>   That is the principle of science.
+If there is an exception to any rule,
+>   and it can be proved by observation, that rule is wrong. [^Feynman1998p15]

+>   There are in science a number of technical consequences that follow from
+>   the principle of observation as judge.
+For example, the observation
+>   cannot be rough.
+You have to be very careful.
+There may have been a
+>   piece of dirt in the apparatus that made the color change; it was not
+>   what you thought.
+You have to check the observations very carefully,
+>   and then recheck them, to be sure that you understand what all the
+>   conditions are and that you did not misinterpret what you did. [^Feynman1998p17]

 -   Hypothetico-deductive model
 -   Positivism, verificationism
     -   Auguste Comte, Ernst Mach, David Hilbert, Rudolf Carnap